dc-js/dc.graph.js/web/docs/api-latest.md

 [the cola.js wiki](https://github.com/tgdwyer/WebCola/wiki/Constraints) for more details.
 The constraints are built from scratch on each redraw.

+#### .offsetParallelEdges([boolean])
+If there are multiple edges between the same two nodes, curve them so that they don't overlap.
+Default: true

 #### .initLayoutOnRedraw([boolean])
 Currently there are some bugs when the same instance of cola.js is used multiple times.
 (In particular, overlaps between nodes may not be eliminated [if cola is not reinitialized]